hatasaki/hosted-agent-workshop/README.md

     ```shell
     azd init --template Azure-Samples/ai-foundry-starter-basic
     ```
     - input your unique project name when prompted.
+Ex. `<username>-hosted-agent`

     This will perform a git clone